strangerstudios/paid-memberships-pro/readme.txt

 9. Membership Account page, display all sections or show specific sections using shortcode attributes.

 == Changelog ==
+= 2.9.2 - 2022-08-10 =
+* BUG FIX/ENHANCEMENT: Now correctly deprecating the pmprorh_section_header() function.
+We accidentally had it reversed and throwing a warning when using the new pmpro_default_field_group_label() function. (@kimcoleman)
+* BUG FIX/ENHANCEMENT: When saving user fields, now making sure that the group name is not blank and unique.
+Blank or duplicate group names could cause other issues, e.g. with required fields or fields being shown multiple times at checkout. #2187 (@ideadude)
+* BUG FIX/ENHANCEMENT: Fixed issue where the sales report widget cache was not being updated when new orders came in.
+* BUG FIX/ENHANCEMENT: Better error handling in the PayPal IPN handler. #2194 (@mircobabini)
+* BUG FIX: Fixed issue where user fields set as "required" weren't being styled as required on the checkout page. #2180 (@ipokkel)
+* BUG FIX: Now showing the new level templates even if you click on the link in the dashboard or on a fresh install's levels page. #2181 (@kimwhite)
+* BUG FIX: Fixed issues where pmprorh_sanitize was being called instead of the new pmpro_sanitize, causing issues with date fields and others at checkout. #2182

 = 2.9.1 - 2022-07-28 =
 * ENHANCEMENT: Enhanced doc blocks for some functions in includes/functions.php.
 * BUG FIX/ENHANCEMENT: Fixed localization of a few strings.